ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 {:help: data-hd-content-type='help'}
 {:support: data-reuse='support'}

+{:external: target="_blank" .external}
+{:tip: .tip}
+{:note: .note}
+{:important: .important}
+{:term: .term}

-# Ordering multi-zone stretched clusters
+# Ordering a stretched cluster across multizone region
 {: #mcv_ordering}

-To deploy a multi-zone stretched cluster consisting of compute, network, and storage elements that are deployed across three availability zones in an {{site.data.keyword.cloud}} multi-zone region (MZR), order {{site.data.keyword.cloud_notm}} for VMware Mission Critical Workloads multi-zone stretched clusters.
+To deploy a cluster that consists of compute, network, and storage elements, which are deployed across three availability zones in an {{site.data.keyword.cloud}} [multizone region](#x9774820){: term}, order a stretched cluster across multizone region.

 ## Requirements
 {: #mcv_ordering-req}

 Ensure that you completed the following tasks:
-* You configured the {{site.data.keyword.cloud_notm}} infrastructure credentials on the **Settings** page.
-For more information, see [Managing user accounts and settings](/docs/vmwaresolutions?topic=vmwaresolutions-useraccount).
+* If this is the first time you order an instance, ensure that you completed the tasks in the **Before you begin** section at the top of the ordering page.
+For more information, see [Setting up your environment for your first order](/docs/vmwaresolutions?topic=vmwaresolutions-completing_checklist).
 * You reviewed the information in [Requirements and planning for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_planning).
 * You reviewed the instance and domain name format.
 The domain name and subdomain label are used to generate the user name and server names of the instance.